 SIEM technology supports threat detection, compliance, and security incident management through the collection and analysis of security events, as well as a wide variety of other event and contextual data sources.

 SOAR platforms take the alerts generated by SIEM and other security tools and automate the response process, including incident triage, investigation, and remediation.
 More specifically:

-- Data Collection & Analysis: SIEM collects log data from various sources and analyzes it using correlation rules, thereby helping organizations identify potential threats or suspicious activities.
+- Data Collection & Analysis: SIEM collects log data from various sources and analyses it using correlation rules, thereby helping organisations identify potential threats or suspicious activities.
 Conversely, SOAR does not collect data but rather automates response processes based on predefined playbooks.